 School Health Services

 The school nurse in each district school is a health services specialist who assists students in attaining and/or maintaining optimum health and in promoting positive health habits and attitudes.
-The services provided by the school nurse are listed below.
+Health screenings are conducted annually as mandated by the NJ Administrative Code.
+The screenings performed depend upon grade level and include: height, weight, hearing, vision, color screening, scoliosis, and blood pressure.
+If you do not wish to have your child screened for any of the above, please notify the school nurse in writing during the first week of school.
+Services provided by the school nurse are listed below.

 Emergency care for students who become ill or injured in school includes rest for the student, external applications of heat and cold, temporary dressing, and ordinary nursing measures to provide comfort and safety of the student.
 The nurse will notify the parents of the student situation and make recommendations for care.
 Parents need to provide transportation to the home or doctor's office.
 In addition, if seriously ill or injured, students are not allowed to go home without a responsible adult.
 In a critical emergency, the services of the local rescue squad will be utilized, and the parents will be contacted promptly.